open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If different from 'none', <a href="operations.md#get-the-lot-for-a-procurementprojectlot">get the lot for the ProcurementProjectLot</a> and set its `.techniques.hasFrameworkAgreement` to `true`.
-Map the code according to the <a href="codelists/framework-agreement-method">framework agreement method mapping table</a> to the lot's `.techniques.method`.
+If different from 'none', [get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and set its `.techniques.hasFrameworkAgreement` to `true`.
+Map the code according to the [framework agreement method mapping table](codelists/framework-agreement-method) to the lot's `.techniques.method`.
 Otherwise discard.

 ```xml
 <cac:ContractingSystem>